 The start-up philosophy has one central focus- eliminate wastage and increase the value of production during the product development phase.
 Customer feedback is very important during product development and according to Ries, the manufacturer does not invest time and resources designing and installing features that consumers do not want.
 This is done through two processes:

 - Using key performance indicators

-- Following a continuous deployment procedures
+- Following continuous deployment procedures

 Focusing the entire investment on the launch and success of a single product is not something that start-ups can afford to do.
-On the other hand they develop a minimum viable product which is then improved upon based on the consumer feedback.
-It is also tailor-made as per specific needs of the customer.
+On the other hand, they develop a minimum viable product which is then improved upon based on the consumer feedback.
+It is also tailor-made as per the specific needs of the customer.

 The Lean Startup philosophy moves away from the traditional manufacturing methods followed by their predecessors to develop a minimal product which is improved upon based on consumer feedback.

-According to Ries it has nothing to do with how much money a company raises and everything to do with assessing and meeting specific demands of the consumer with the least amount of resources.
+According to Ries, it has nothing to do with how much money a company raises and everything to do with assessing and meeting specific demands of the consumer with the least amount of resources.

-How can a Lean Start-up benefit your business?
+How Can a Lean Start-up Benefit Your Business?

 Lean Startup helps you answer two vital questions:

 - Is this new product or service necessary?